7187 Isobe: Moon and lightcurve

 Since August 2004, American astronomer Brian Warner obtained several rotational lightcurves of Isobe at his Palmer Divide Observatory in Colorado.
 Light curve and follow-up analysis gave a well-defined rotation period of 4.2432 hours with a brightness amplitude of 0.22 magnitude (U=3), after initial photometric observations indicated a shorter period solution of 2.4 hours.

 In 2012, observations by Brian Warner also indicated that Isobe is very likely a synchronous binary asteroid, orbited by a minor-planet moon every 33 hours.
 The size of this satellite remains unknown and no secondary-to-primary diameter ratio has been published.
 Isobe's binary nature still needs further observations.

 Isobe was also observed by American astronomer Robert Stephens at the Center for Solar System Studies in September 2015, giving a period of 4.241 hours with an amplitude of 0.22 magnitude.
-However, no mutual occulation events have been found during the two-night long observation period (U=3-).
+However, no mutual occultation events have been found during the two-night long observation period (U=3-).